MCKevmeister/MCKevmeister.github.io/_posts/PRJ701/2022-2-25-Project Kickoff.md

 in a package, I learned to manage dependencies and to use the package manager.

 Modularization also allowed me to learn about testing.
 I was able to learn about the testing framework [PHPUnit](https://phpunit.de/).
-This did create problems though, as classes in the parent applicaiton where the package were developing could not be accessed.
+This did create problems though, as classes in the parent application where the package were developing could not be accessed.
 This was resolved by creating stubs and mock objects, to mimic the classes in the parent application without implementing them.

-To gain an understanding of the hardware requriments, we met with members of the hardware team.
+To gain an understanding of the hardware requirements, we met with members of the hardware team.
 Their solution for sending and receiving messages was to use the MQTT protocol.
-[MQTT](https://www.mqtt.org/) is a protocol for publishing and subscribing to messages, intended to be used for IoT applications.
+[MQTT](https://www.mqtt.org/) is a protocol for publishing and subscribing, intended to be used for IoT applications.
 The MQTT protocol is a lightweight and efficient, which is beneficial for lowering power and memory consumption of the RFID device.
-It works via a publish and subscribe model, where clients can publish messages to topics, and other clients can subscribe to those topics.
+It works via a 'publish and subscribe' model, where clients can publish messages to topics, and other clients can subscribe to those topics.
 A broker mediates the messages between the clients, in a similar way to a server.
-I found a book on the topic, [MQTT Essentials - A Lightweight IoT Protocol](https://www.packtpub.com/mqtt-essentials-a-lightweight-iot-protocol/book), which was very helpful in gaining a better understanding of the protocol, including differet types of software solutions for the parts of the protocol.
+I found a book on the topic, [MQTT Essentials - A Lightweight IoT Protocol](https://www.packtpub.com/mqtt-essentials-a-lightweight-iot-protocol/book), which was very helpful in gaining a better understanding of the protocol, including different types of software solutions for the parts of the protocol.

 Below is a diagram showing the MQTT protocol implementation that we came up with.
 [Mosquitto](https://mosquitto.org/) was selected as the broker, as it was the most popular and easy to install.
 [MQTT.js](https://www.npmjs.com/package/mqtt) was used to create the client.
-The client would subscribe to a topic, and on recieving a message, a put request would be sent to an API endpoint.
+The client would subscribe to a topic, and on receiving a message, a put request would be sent to an API endpoint.
 The API would the process the request and update the status of an employee in the database.

 ![MQTT](../../assets/images/mqtt.png)